 - Develop a routine for your child to make the process easy and breezy for you.
 You need to observe your kid’s sleeping behavior and pattern and then take steps accordingly.
 Understanding a child’s sleeping psychology will make the process a whole lot easier.

 Once the crib is safe and comfortable, the only thing left to do is try it.
 See if your baby will go for it.
 If not?
 That’s okay.
 You can transition there more slowly to make your baby feel safe, loved, and ready to sleep in a crib.

 How Early Can Baby Sleep in a Crib?

-Parents usually use their bed, bassinet or side-sleeper as the first option for creating their child sleeping patterns.
+Parents usually use their bed, bassinet, or side-sleeper as the first option for creating their child’s sleeping patterns.
 They choose this because it becomes convenient and approachable to soothe the baby at night.
-It also becomes feasible to rock them back to sleep and to feed them.
+It also becomes feasible to rock them back to sleep and feed them.

 The average transition time for babies is 3-6.
-Multiple underlying factors include your child outgrowing the bassinet, increasing dependency on you or feeling uncomfortable in the bassinet.
-If any of the above three points happen, then it is time for upgradation.
+Multiple underlying factors include your child outgrowing the bassinet, increasing dependency on you, or feeling uncomfortable in the bassinet.
+If any of the above three points happen, it is time for upgradation.

 However, if you feel that your child is still feeling more comfortable in a bassinet or side-sleeper, then you can delay the process.
 Nevertheless, the prolonged delay will lead to increase resistance.
 Therefore, it is better to start working early than to be late.

 How Do You Safely Put a Sleeping Baby in a Crib?